How to email a word document using C#, VB.NET

 document.Save(docStream, FormatType.Html);

-//Releases the resources occupied by WordDocument instance
+//Releases the resources occupied by the WordDocument instance

 document.Dispose();